Open source: HotPatcher development progress

 v82.0

-No matter which engine version you are using HotPatcher with, it is highly recommended to update to the latest version, as it will facilitate troubleshooting if issues arise.
+Regardless of which engine version you use HotPatcher with, it is strongly recommended that you update to the latest version to facilitate troubleshooting should issues arise.

-1. Fixed a bug where *.m.ubulk files were not packaged in certain cases.
+1. Fixed a bug where *.m.ubulk files were not packaged in some cases.

-2. Optimized the packaging time of PAK, adding caching and multithread optimizations for scanning a large number of files, significantly improving packaging speed.
+2. Optimized PAK packaging time, with caching and multi-threading optimizations for scanning large numbers of files, significantly increasing packaging speed.

 4. Added more performance markers.